An Oil Centrifuge is a continuous process centrifuge machine capable of continuously separating Water and Sludge from any oil.

 Fuel oil is a common energy source for most power plants, and large marine engines need to be maintained free of contaminants.
 A fuel oil centrifuge is a reliable separating machine that removes all sludge and water from fuel oil to keep it usable.

 A wide variety of industries use cutting oil for various metal-forming applications.
 This oil picks up solid metal particles during processing.
 It is essential to remove these particles from the oil for its reuse.

 An oil centrifuge can separate 0.5-micron metal particles from the oil, thus making the oil reusable and reducing replacement costs.

 We have broken down the cost of oil centrifuges into the following categories.

-A small ‘manual clean’ oil centrifuge with a processing capacity of 3 GPM is around $15K for the bare centrifuge and a high capacity (100 GPM) costing over $120K.
+A small ‘manual clean’ oil centrifuge with a processing capacity of 3 GPM is around $15K for the bare centrifuge, and a high capacity (100 GPM) costs over $120K.
 Remanufactured centrifuges typically cost around 60% of new centrifuges.

 Optional accessories add to the system cost and can be more than the bare centrifuge cost, depending on the options chosen.

 The only operating cost of an oil centrifuge is the cost of electricity to drive the motor.
 Since the centrifuge is a mechanical separator, it does not use any media or replaceable elements that add to operating costs.

 Therefore, the typical operating cost per gallon of an oil centrifuge is a fraction of a cent!